nickgammon/G-Pascal/markdown/editor.md

 LIST 1, 10
 ```

 Actions may be abbreviated.
-The minimal about to type is in upper case, so "L" would be LIST and not LOAD, and "S" would be SYNTAX and not SAVE.
+The minimal amount to type is in upper case, so "L" would be LIST and not LOAD, and "S" would be SYNTAX and not SAVE.

 As a shortcut, the command R on its own will be interpreted as Run (not Replace) as Replace would always need a delimiter after it.